-The 1970s brought a rush of milestones as gays came out of the closet and started demanding equal rights — the first openly gay people elected to public office and ordained as ministers, the first municipal laws prohibiting discrimination on the basis of sexual orientation, the first national gay rights march in Washington.
+The 1970s brought a rush of milestones as gays came out of the closet and started demanding equal rights — the first openly gay people elected to public office, the first local laws prohibiting anti-gay discrimination, the first national gay rights march in Washington.
 In 1973, the American Psychiatric Association declassified homosexuality as a mental disorder.

 With those winds of change at his back, 27-year-old Tim Sweeney moved to New York in the fall of 1981 to become executive director of the Lambda Legal Defense and Education Fund, a gay legal advocacy group.

-A few months earlier, The New York Times had published an article under the headline "Rare Cancer Seen in 41 Homosexuals."
-Sweeney worried this mysterious illness would give the public another excuse to denigrate and discriminate against gay people at a time when he and his colleagues were feeling hopeful.
+A few months earlier, The New York Times had published an article headlined "Rare Cancer Seen in 41 Homosexuals."
+Sweeney worried this mysterious illness would give the public another excuse to denigrate gay people at a time when he and his colleagues were feeling hopeful.

 He couldn't have conceived of the pain, losses and political challenges that lay ahead.

-Sweeney had come to Lambda Legal planning to oversee challenges to state laws that criminalized gay sexual activity, to fight police harassment, to represent people fired from or denied jobs because they were gay.
-That work continued in the earliest years of the epidemic while volunteers and community clinics performed the day-to-day task of caring for the growing numbers of terminally ill.
+Sweeney had come to Lambda Legal planning to oversee challenges to state laws that criminalized gay sexual activity, to represent people fired from jobs because they were gay.
+That work continued early in the epidemic while volunteers and community clinics cared for the growing numbers of terminally ill.

 Soon, though, the scourge became all-encompassing.

 In 1983, Lambda took on the case of a doctor being evicted from his rented Manhattan office because he treated people with AIDS.
-A court blocked the eviction, ruling that it violated state laws protecting the disabled; the decision provided a template for securing insurance coverage and other basic rights for the afflicted.
-As panic and prejudice spread in the general population, gay lawyers also sought to protect the confidentiality of patients who were being tested or treated for the disease.
+A court blocked the eviction, ruling that it violated state laws protecting the disabled; the decision provided a template for securing insurance coverage for the afflicted.
+As panic and prejudice spread, gay lawyers also sought to protect the confidentiality of patients being tested or treated for AIDS.

-The epidemic not only made gay people more visible than ever, but also spotlighted the absence of legal protections for their relationships.
-Survivors who cared for longtime partners found themselves barred from hospital rooms, frozen out of funerals and stripped of shared possessions.
+The epidemic made gay people more visible than ever and spotlighted the absence of legal protections for their relationships.
+Survivors who cared for longtime partners found themselves barred from hospital rooms, frozen out of funerals, stripped of shared possessions.
 Without marriage as an option, couples prepared wills and even tried to adopt one another so their relationships would be respected in the event of death.

 And death loomed terrifyingly.
-By the end of 1985, 15,527 cases of AIDS had been reported in the United States and 12,529 deaths attributed to the disease.
+By the end of 1985, 15,527 cases of AIDS had been reported in the U.S. and 12,529 deaths attributed to the disease.

 But President Ronald Reagan still had not uttered the word "AIDS" publicly and the government had not devised a plan for combatting the disease.